stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 of his doublet.
 Tracing the feeling, he realised that the disc of strange metal he had found in the abandoned road was being attracted strongly by the vast octopus-headed, emerald-eyed idol on the pedestal, which he now saw to be composed of the same unknown exotic metal.
-He was later to learn that this strange magnetic substance&mdash;as alien to the inner world as to the outer world of men&mdash;is the one precious metal of the blue-lighted abyss.
+He was later to learn that this strange magnetic substance--as alien to the inner world as to the outer world of men--is the one precious metal of the blue-lighted abyss.
 None knows what it is or where it occurs in Nature, and the amount of it on this planet came down from the stars with the people when great Tulu, the octopus-headed god, brought them for the first time to this earth.
 Certainly, its only known source was a stock of pre-existing artifacts,